Types of New York health insurance

 You may also be eligible to get a plan during other times of the year if you qualify for a special enrollment period.

-In New York, you may be eligible for a special enrollment period for these life events:
+In New York, you may be eligible for a special enrollment period if you experience one of these major life events:

 • Lost your job